binarygolf/BGGP/README.md

 # Binary Golf Grand Prix

 This repo contains files for the Binary Golf Grand Prix, sorted by year.
+BGGP is an annual small file competition, with players creating the smallest possible files that perform a specified function.
+Files can be no greater than 4096 bytes.

 | Year | Theme | Description |
 |------|-------|-------------|